goncalo-oliveira/rest-schema-aspnet/README.md

 # RESTful Schema Extensions for ASP.NET

-An ASP.NET implementation for the [REST Schema](https://github.com/goncalo-oliveira/rest-schema-spec).
+An ASP.NET implementation for the [REST Schema](https://github.com/goncalo-oliveira/rest-schema-spec) Spec.
 This is still a work in progress and it currently implements v0.1 of the spec.

 Features:
 - [x] Schema-Mapping
 - [x] Schema-Include
 - [x] Headers
-- [ ] Query string parameters
+- [x] Query string parameters
 - [x] JSON schema
 - [ ] YAML schema
 - [x] Plain text schema